 Unfortunately, it may provide a frustrating experience for parents who want to be a part of your school’s community.
 I’ve also been challenged on that answer, where the school said that the school isn’t a community of parents, since, after all, the purpose of the school is the education of the children.

 That may be true, but if the parents are paying tuition to send their children to your school, parents are a very important part of your school’s community.
 They are your customers.
 So are donors.
 So are businesses who provide support.

 The entrance to the school should be inviting, since, in the mind of today’s parents, it’s all about having a positive emotional experience.
 While the first impression of your school is formed via your school’s Web site, the first in-person experience must also be a positive one.
 Some landscaping, impressive signage, and safe steps or ramps create a positive experience of feeling welcomed.
 The feeling must continue when the parent enters the building.
 If there are students in the area, do they greet the visitor, or do they act as if the visitor is a ghost passing among them?
 If the parent has to wait, are there chairs provided for them in a comfortable environment, or do they only have room to stand, sometimes as other visitors or students enter, and then must move to make way for a person in the office to exit and run an errand?

 It’s been said that you don’t get a second chance to make a good impression.
 It’s also true that you don’t get a second chance to continue to make a good impression.
 If your Web site creates a good impression to bring parents of prospective children to the door, they need to know where that door is, and, once they enter, they must “feel” a sense of belonging, rather than being “in the way.”
-If they are made to feel that they are just another visitor, they’ll make it a point to be able to find the door again…this time, to exit.
+If they are made to feel that they are just another visitor, they may make it a point to find another door…one that’s marked, “Exit.”